 The four of us then left for Madrid for a night to meet the family Tere stayed with when she was a young exchange student.
 They were fun, stuffed us full of cheese and ham.

 Hector and I flew home, hungover and exhausted.
-Tere and Martin stopped in New York to party for Halloween.
+Tere and Martin stopped in New York to party that night for Halloween.
 What the fuck?

 We’re baaaack!
 After a series of extremely fortunate events, we have bought the house we fantasized about in Santa Fe and are happily nesting.